niCodeLine/modipyCop/README.md

 - **Modification Tracking**: Allows tracking of the latest modifications of files or directories.
 - **Easy to Use**: A simple and straightforward interface for reviewing file changes.
+- **Usable as Decorator**: Avoid unneceserly writing and use the decorator module.
 ## Reminder
 Before using `post_revision()`, it's important to call `prev_revision()` to save the current state of the files.
 This ensures that `post_revision()` can accurately detect and report any changes made.